-The Alliance used a second grant from the Northern California Environmental Grassroots Fund of the San Francisco Foundation to pay for a wonderful attorney, Julia May, to write incisive public comments on behalf of the Alliance regarding the first draft of the BAAQMD metal melting rule.
+The Alliance used a second grant from the Northern California Environmental Grassroots Fund of the San Francisco Foundation to pay for a wonderful consultant, Julia May, to write incisive public comments on behalf of the Alliance regarding the first draft of the BAAQMD metal melting rule.

 Alliance members attended a number of important meetings at the BAAQMD:

 - providing vital input into two draft versions of the BAAQMD’s first metal melting rule

 - giving testimony at the BAAQMD Board’s meeting when it approved the BAAQMD staff’s final draft metal melting rule

 - advocating for adoption of the changes recommended by the BAEHC (Bay Area Environmental Health Collaborative, of which the Alliance is proudly a member) to the BAAQMD’s proposed public participation plan.

 City of Berkeley Update